mpiorowski/base-react-spring/README.md

-# Base project ready for further development build using React and Spring
+# Base app with react and spring ready for further development.

 This application is still in progress.